andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 ```

 ### Step 5 - Create a non-root/non-sudo user to run CommandBox as a service
-To run CommandBox with a different user we need to create a user and usergroup named "cfbox" with no login capabilities:
+To run CommandBox with a different user we need to create a user and usergroup ( e.g. named "cfbox" ) with no login capabilities:
 ```
 $ sudo useradd -r -m -U -d /opt/CommandBox -s /bin/false cfbox
 ```